schipeltaper/veganexplainer/index.md

 ****

-**This vegan plate might remind you of the commonly known food pyramid or food plate.
+**This vegan plate might remind you of the commonly known wheel of five, or the old food pyramid or food plate.
 And as you'll see this vegan plate has many similarities to those framworks except that it's completely vegan!
 The vegan plate was created by a team of dietitians working together with the Dutch Society for Veganism.
 They have ensured that people following the vegan plate will get you all the nutrients that their body needs.**
 > [Source: NieuwsVoorDietisten](https://www.nieuwsvoordietisten.nl/nieuw-de-vegan-schijf/)
 > [Food pyramid](https://www.hsph.harvard.edu/nutritionsource/healthy-eating-pyramid/)
 > [Food plate](https://www.hsph.harvard.edu/nutritionsource/healthy-eating-plate/)